woctezuma/steam-reviews/README.md

 Here are the results as [output](https://raw.githubusercontent.com/woctezuma/steam-reviews/master/output/output_rankings.txt) by `estimate_hype.py`.

-Unexpectedly, Deep Space Waifu and Meltys Quest do not benefit that much from joke reviews: without the joke reviews, the Wilson score is more or less the same (respectively 0.4% and 1.1% lower).

 ### Ranking by hype

-A hype of 0.300 means that 30.0% of the reviews are classified as joke reviews.
+A hype of 0.300 means that 30.0% of the English reviews are classified as joke reviews.

+NB: For `Planetarian HD`, only 1.4% of reviews are written in English, so 30% hype is only due to very few English reviews.

 ```
   1. AppID: 623080	Hype: 0.300	(planetarian HD)